SynclairVision/message-definitions/docs.md

 ### Get behavior

 The model message will return one message for each model available.
 The model name is a string containing the name of the model.
-This can then be used in GENERAL_SETTINGS to set the model used for the system's scanning and tracking.
+This can then be used in the AI message to set the models used for detection and verification.

 ## VIDEO_OUTPUT

+Message for controlling the video output resolution and layout.

 ### Data field